evhub/rabbit/README.md

 a + { z = 5 }				# Same as above--class addition like this is the best method for inheritance (result = { x = 2 ;; z = 5 })
 ```

-Since class definitions can often get very long, it is reccomended that line continuations be used.
+Since class definitions can often get very long, it is recommended that line continuations be used.
 Since we haven't introduced those yet, we'll do so here.
 Line continuations follow a very simple rule: any line that starts with whitespace will be added onto the previous line.
 It should be noted that this only works when running code from a file, not from the command line.
 Some common uses of this syntax are:
 ```
 # Defining a piecewise function:
 f(x) =